 A.A.S.
 Culinary Arts

-Associate of Applied Science (A.A.S.)
+Associate in Applied Science (A.A.S.)

-The Associate in Applied Science (A.A.S.)
-Culinary Arts degree program at Finger Lakes Community College is designed to prepare students for a career in the food services industry immediately upon graduation.
-Developed in partnership with the New York Wine & Culinary Center, the program will prepare students for a career in the very diverse food services industry and give them the foundation to continue towards a Bachelor's degree if they desire.
+The A.A.S. culinary arts degree program at Finger Lakes Community College is designed to prepare you for a career in the food services industry immediately upon graduation.
+Developed in partnership with the New York Wine & Culinary Center, the program will prepare you for a career in the very diverse food services industry.
+Additionally, it will give you the foundation toward continuing your studies at a four-year college or university.

-The A.A.S. program will broaden the student's knowledge of culinary arts, wine and beverage education and agriculture.
-The program includes additional course work in written and oral communications, science, math, business and history.
-Students will gain a greater educational background to integrate theory and practice.
-All culinary courses will take place at the New York Wine & Culinary Center, a short distance away from FLCC's main campus in Canandaigua.
+The A.A.S. program will broaden your knowledge of culinary arts, wine and beverage education, and agriculture.
+The program includes additional coursework in written and oral communications, science, math, business, and history.
+Through it, you will gain a greater educational background, which will help you with integrating theory and practice.
+All culinary courses will take place at the New York Wine & Culinary Center, which is just a short distance from FLCC's main campus in Canandaigua.

 Program Learning Outcomes

 Upon completion of this degree program, students will be able to: